codewithashu/get-crafty/presentations/current.md

 ~~~

-...except for you and your BFF:
+...except for you and your BFF

 ![](http://cl.ly/290h1f2z030E/Screen%20Shot%202016-02-18%20at%205.21.18%20PM.png)